 Entrepreneurs are natural-born problem solvers.
 If you’re the type of person who others turn to when they need advice or guidance with a problem, you already possess one of the most important characteristics of a successful entrepreneur.

 Do You Have a Solid Support System?

 Whether it’s a spouse, close friends, or professional connections, having support from those closest to you is key when launching your own business.

 This is unbelievably important; before you even think about starting a business, you need to anticipate failures along the way, because they’re inevitable.
 Beyond that, however, make sure you fully understand the financial risks involved.
 And of course, keep in mind the potential emotional risks of entrepreneurship, especially as it relates to prioritizing your family and your business and potentially weathering those financial risks.

 Are You Passionate About Your Business Idea?

 Simply having a business idea that you think will be profitable isn’t enough.
 You should be insanely passionate about the type of business or product you want to launch.
-Otherwise, you’re going to get burned out very quickly.
+Otherwise, you can burn out very quickly.

-Entrepreneurship involves not just being reliant on your own knowledge and motivation to succeed—but being open-minded and ready to learn from others as well.
+Entrepreneurship involves not just being reliant on your own knowledge and motivation to succeed, but being open-minded and ready to learn as well.
 This can be difficult for some, as many entrepreneurs are strong willed, but being willing and able to learn lessons along the way is key to growing as a business person.

 If you answered “yes” to four or more of these questions, there’s a good chance you’re ready for entrepreneurship.
 Of course, it never hurts to seek out a little more guidance before you take that leap; contact me today to explore how I may support you in realizing your entrepreneurial dreams.